etsakanika/Arduino-Projects/README.md

 # Arduino-Projects

 🔌 Some Arduino Projects Ideas!
-The circuit designs were made with tinkercad!
+The circuit designs were made with Tinkercad!